-- The following Diabetes Equipment and Supplies: - Blood glucose testing strips. - Insulin pumps and related necessary supplies. - Pen delivery systems for Insulin administration. - Podiatric devices, such as therapeutic shoes and shoe inserts, to prevent and treat diabetes-related complications.
+- The following Diabetes Equipment and Supplies: - Glucose monitors, including monitors designed to assist the visually impaired. - Blood glucose testing strips.

+- Insulin pumps and related necessary supplies. - Pen delivery systems for Insulin administration. - Podiatric devices, such as therapeutic shoes and shoe inserts, to prevent and treat diabetes-related complications.
 These devices are covered under your Plan's benefits for Orthotics. - Visual aids (but not eyeglasses) to help the visually impaired to properly dose Insulin.